 About the project

-As part of SABR's mission to preserve and disseminate materials relating to the history of baseball, the Minor Leagues Committee has undertaken community project to document the statistical history of professional baseball.
+As part of SABR's mission to preserve and disseminate materials relating to the history of baseball, researchers have undertaken a community project to document the statistical history of professional baseball.
 The core focus of the project is to compile statistics for each league-season, using the best information available.
 Each season's statistics are critically examined before publication, and known errors and omissions from Guides and other sources are corrected.

 Data coverage and sources

 The project uses the league-season (one full season of one league) as the basic unit of statistical compilation.
 Leagues are scheduled for compilation in reverse chronological order.
 The current focus of new input and evaluation is the 1989 season.